lmc-eu/spirit-design-system/packages/web-react/README.md

 ### Style Props

-All Spirit components accept a set of props that can be used to control their outer spacing.
+All Spirit components accept a set of props that can be used to control their outer spacing and display.
 The props are:

+#### Spacing Props

 - `margin`
 - `marginTop`